【秋山の狼室】

 KISHU KEN

-Akiyama no Roushya Kaiki no Tokumine go RATI SPOTGinkgo[f]Jan 04 2021whitelinklink
+Akiyama no Roushya Kaiki no Tokumine go ATT RATI SPOT♀ GinkgoJan 04 2021whitelinklink

-RBIS UKC CH Katsuichime go Tomoe CM BCAT RATI RATN CGC TKN VCX co-ownSakura[f]Jan 18 2021whitelinklink
+MBIS MRBIS UKC CH UWP Katsuichime go Tomoe CM2 CA BCAT RATN CGC TKI ATT VHMA VSWB FITB♀ SakuraJan 18 2021whitelinklink

-RACEA UKC CH Katsusaburou go Tomoe BCAT VC co-ownEnkai[m]Jan 18 2021whitelinklink
+RACEA UKC CH Katsusaburou go Tomoe BCAT VC♂EnkaiJan 18 2021whitelinklink

 SHIKOKU KEN

 The breeding and prospective breeding Shikoku Ken at Akiyama no Roushya.
-There are many Shikoku Ken breeders in the USA who report that they focus on diversity and so this was not necessary for us like it was with the Kishu Ken.
+There are many Shikoku Ken breeders in the USA who report that they focus on diversity and so this was not necessary for us to focus on like it was with the Kishu Ken.
 Akiyama no Roushya's focus in Shikoku Ken is to select for temperament and type and have acquired dogs which fit our vision of what a Shikoku Ken should be or should be able to accomplish.
-Many of these Shikoku Ken have primarily Nidai Iwahori sou in their recent background and were selected from our friends' work with the breed, with family trees of proven and health tested dogs.
-Akiyama no Roushya Shikoku Ken used for breeding do not all reside in our home, but may reside in cooperative homes around the Pacific Northwest.

-RBIS IntCH Chidori go Hachidorisou guardian homeDori[f]Mar 28 2019black sesamelinklink
+RBIS IntCH Chidori go Hachidorisou♀DoriMar 28 2019black sesamelinklink

-Yasurime go Shikino sou (Jikino Kensha no Katana no Hira) guardian homeSuzu[f]Oct 08 2022black sesamelinklink
+Yasurime go Shikino sou (Jikino Kensha no Katana no Hira)♀SuzuOct 08 2022black sesamelinklink

 RETIRED DOGS

-*Dogs who have since retired from breeding.
-These are listed for posterity and history within our chosen breeds. *
+Dogs who have since retired from breeding.
+These are listed for posterity and history within our chosen breeds.
+These dogs generally reside in pet homes or are kept as pets and were either retired before breeding or bred twice before retirement.

 NameSexDOBColorEmbarkOFA

-MBIS ALCH Oosaka no Sekihime go Kishuu Yoshitaka sou ATT CGC HH RATI SPOT VCX EXC ROM[f]Oct 25 2011red sesamelinklink
+MBIS ALCH Oosaka no Sekihime go ATT CGC HH RATI SPOT VCX EXC ROM[f]Oct 25 2011red sesamelinklink

-RBISS Seihoume go Hakushuu Daizan sou EXC ROMX retirement home[f]Oct 16 2016whitelinklink
+RBISS Seihoume go Hakushuu Daizan sou EXC ROMX[f]Oct 16 2016whitelinklink

-UKC CH Sagami no Roushya Kaneko go RATI RATN SPOT VCKishu Ken[f]May 28 2014Mar 28 2022Myasthenia Gravis
+UKC CH Sagami no Roushya Kaneko go RATI RATN SPOT VC[f]May 28 2014whitelinklink

 AVAILABLE KISHU KEN AND SHIKOKU KEN

-Akiyama no Roushya can no longer courtesy list available dogs.
-The City of Oregon City Code Enforcement monitors this page and is using the listings here as evidence of how many dogs we own.
-We would like to reiterate that these listings are courtesy listings only and that breeding dogs and available dogs listed on this website are not all owned by Akiyama no Roushya nor are they located at our Oregon City address, but reside in homes nationwide.
+Akiyama no Roushya courtesy lists available dogs who are in need of new homes.
+We would like to reiterate that these listings are courtesy listings only and that breeding dogs and available dogs listed on this website are not all owned by Akiyama no Roushya nor are they always located at our address, but may reside in homes nationwide.

 KISHU KEN AND SHIKOKU KEN PUPPIES

-Litter plans subject to change.
-Akiyama no Roushya puppies are placed on contract, prior to transportation arrangements. $500 must be submitted as a holding fee to get on our wait list after an approved interview to assure that there are enough dedicated owners to breed a litter.
+Litter plans subject to change due to health testing results or development of young dogs.
+Akiyama no Roushya puppies are placed on contract, prior to transportation arrangements.
 Owners are responsible for travel arrangements and veterinary costs of health certificate visits.
 There is no official puppy application.
 All interviews are performed via conversation online, over the phone, and/or via local meetup.
-Our puppies are AKC and NIPPO registered by default and may be FCI registered via FCPR or UKC registered.
+Kishu Ken will have more availability due to the National Kishu Ken Club push to get the breed fully recognized in AKC in the upcoming years.

 1. strikethru = waitlisted homes only / no puppies available